artrayme/WINK-vscode-extension/README.md

 ```
 npm run compile
 ```
 3. Open file extension/src/extension and click F5.
-After that, either a new window with the activated plug-in should open immediately, or a configuration selection menu will open where you should select "VS extension development" or something similar
+After that, either a new window with the activated plug-in should open immediately, or a configuration selection menu will open where you should select "VS extension development" or something similar.
+SCs test files you can find in the tests/alcohol folder

 ## How to debug
 To debug the extension code, all you need to do is set breakpoints and run the extension.